Egermiedema/nQubitSimulator/docs/system_requirements.md

 - The system shall support **projective measurements** for both pure and mixed states.
+- The system shall support measuring the density matrix.
 - Measurements shall not be limited to the computational basis.
 - The system shall support **POVM measurements** using arbitrary Kraus operators.
+(POVM = Positive Operator-Valued Measure)
 - A measurement shall return:
   - the classical measurement outcome
   - the corresponding post-measurement quantum state